Jump the navigation

 4. What preliminary texts/sources will guide your work?
 Some of these might be focused on content (e.g. articles or books about gender, animal studies, graphic novels) but you should also include some pedagogically focused readings about how to teach content.

-5. On what timeline will you conduct your work? (please include a short syllabus or outline)
+5. On what timeline will you conduct your work?
+(Applicants should include a short syllabus or outline.)

 2. What will success look like after your project ends?
 What do you envision will have changed in terms of what students can do?
 When relevant, please explain how the project will increase inclusivity in the learning environment.